Diamondbacks beat Phillies 2-1 in 11 innings

-Paul Goldschmidt, who had a run-scoring single in the fourth inning, hit a single off Edubray Ramos (0-7) in the 11th and Chris Owings walked after fouling off several pitches.
-Descalso lined a ball through the right side and Goldschmidt scored just ahead of the throw.
-Arizona has won 11 of 13 and is 48-28 overall.

-T.J.
-McFarland (4-1) worked around a walk in the 11th for the Diamondbacks.
+Randall Delgado pitched five crisp innings in a spot start for Arizona and Jeremy Hellickson had the Diamondbacks baffled with his off-speed pitches for most of his six innings.

+Arizona scored on Paul Goldschmidt's run-scoring single in the fourth inning - with an assist to Nick Ahmed's base running - and pinch hitter Howie Kendrick blooped a run-scoring single off Archie Bradley in the seventh.

-Arizona had a runner on in the ninth, but Phillies center fielder Odubel Herrera made a leaping catch on Descalso's drive to the wall to end the inning.
+The Diamondbacks had a chance to win it in the ninth, but Phillies center fielder Odubel Herrera made a leaping catch on Descalso's drive to the wall to end the inning.

-Randall Delgado pitched five scoreless innings in a spot start for the Diamondbacks, but pinch hitter Howie Kendrick blooped a run-scoring single off Archie Bradley to tie the game in the seventh.

-Jeremy Hellickson pitched six effective innings and Aaron Altherr had three hits for the Phillies.
+''You just have that feeling that something good is going to happen,'' Owings said of late-game situations. ''Ever since this season has started, you have that vibe in the dugout, you're waiting for something good to happen.''

-Delgado has bounced between the rotation and the bullpen, earning Sunday's start to give the regular starters an extra day of rest.
+Delgado has bounced between the rotation and the bullpen, earning Sunday's start to give the regular rotation guys an extra day of rest.

 The right-hander escaped a jam in the second inning, helped by left fielder Gregor Blanco's diving catch on Herrera's liner and a pickoff of Maikel Franco at second.